BuiltByChanIT/active-directory-azure-lab/README.md

 # Active Directory Deployment in Microsoft Azure

 ## Project Overview
-This project demonstrates the deployment of a Windows Server 2022 Domain Controller in Microsoft Azure to simulate an on-premises enterprise environment.
+This project demonstrates the deployment and configuration of a Windows Server 2022 Domain Controller in Microsoft Azure to simulate an enterprise on-premises Active Directory environment.

-The lab includes:
-- Active Directory Domain Services (AD DS)
-- DNS configuration
-- Domain join of a Windows client machine
-- Organizational Unit (OU) and user account management
-- Tier 1 help desk tasks (password reset, account unlock, disable)
+The lab replicates real-world Tier 1 IT Support responsibilities including domain deployment, DNS troubleshooting, user account management, and domain join configuration.

 ---